Lower School Curriculum

-Overview: Grades Two Through Five
+Overview: Grades One Through Five

-Art: Second Grade
+Art: First and Second Grades

-Artistic expression and art fundamentals are critical aspects of the second grade art curriculum.
+Artistic expression and art fundamentals are critical aspects of the first and second grade art curricula.
 At these stages, students are exposed to techniques, specifics artists, and great works of art, as well as key elements of art including: line, shape, form, space, texture, value, and color.
 Students often study important works of art and then practice the techniques unique to creating a similar piece of art.
 Key aspects of the experience include: developing a sense of aesthetic judgment and color theory, understanding how visual arts relate to history and culture, and showing appreciation of the creative works of self and others.
 SMART Board and iPad technology are used in the classroom to enrich understandings and to offer a unique form of multi-media art-based experiences.

 Art: Third Grade